Dire Dawa: Foundation (1902–1936)

 During the 1920s, the south-eastern part of the town also started to develop.
-Its inhabitants were mostly Somali and Oromo, the other Ethiopians playing only a minor role.
+Its inhabitants were mostly Gurgura and Oromo, the other Ethiopians playing only a minor role.
 The population here grew to 3,000, while that of the whole town numbered 20,000.
 Between the two World Wars, two hospitals were established in Dire Dawa, one by the railway company and another in 1934 by the government.
 Education on a primary level was provided by a government school, a Catholic mission school and several schools for the different foreign communities in the town (Greek, Italian, Indian).

 Dire Dawa's first governor was Ato Mersha Nahusenay.
 Formerly the governor of the strategic village of Gildessa and its environs, Mersha was instrumental in the construction of the first railway and establishment of the railway city.
 The imperial railway company (Cie) played a key role in the early development of the city, particularly Gezira (aka Kezira), under the authority of the Ethiopian government.
-The original failed company was reörganized as the joint-government Franco-Ethiopian Railway in 1908 and, after a period of financial negotiation and recapitalization, construction began anew, linking the city with the Ethiopian capital Addis Ababa in 1917.
+The original failed company was reorganized as the joint-government Franco-Ethiopian Railway in 1908 and, after a period of financial negotiation and recapitalization, construction began anew, linking the city with the Ethiopian capital Addis Ababa in 1917.
 The Dire Dawa-Harar road was improved in 1928, shortening the travel time to only a few hours.
 In 1931, the Bank of Ethiopia opened its first branch in the city and, a generation later, the writer C.F.
 Rey described the city as the most "advanced" urban center in the area, with good roads, electric lights, and piped water.